 People Can Fly

-Collaborating with a core team in Warsaw, Bradley developed narrative and level content related to NPC’s, world-building, and non-combat spaces on the 3rd-person shooter Outriders.
-The game is set to release 2/2/2020.
+Collaborating with a core team in Warsaw, Bradley developed narrative and level content related to NPC’s, world-building, and non-combat spaces on the 3rd-person shooter Outriders which released April 2021.

 As a narrative designer for Defiant Studios, Bradley worked with creative director Roland Lesterlin to build out story-worlds and narrative mechanics for non-linear AAA video games.
 He created story charts, motion capture diagrams, and gameplay design documents to create a consistent narrative vision across departments.
 Additionally, he worked in-engine on the implementation of these features in the Unreal engine.
 This included localization and other asset work in Blueprints.